Sunday, Cruddy Sunday: Background

 The beginning of the episode's third act shows Marge and Lisa watching a Super Bowl commercial.
 In his book The Gospel According to The Simpsons, Mark I. Pinsky described the commercial:

-The scene was inspired by real-life Super Bowl commercials in which, according to Scully, "you don't know what the product is" because there is "so much going on" in Super Bowl commercials.
-It was also based on the music video for the American rock band ZZ Top's 1983 song "Legs".
+The scene was inspired by real-life Super Bowl commercials in which, according to Scully, "you don't know what the product is" because there is "so much going on".
+It was also based on the 1983 music video for the American rock band ZZ Top's "Gimme All Your Lovin'".
 Although they had come up with the commercial's premise, they were not sure of what its tagline would be.
 Eventually, Martin, one of the episode writers, suggested "The Catholic Church... we've made a few changes."
 It got the biggest laugh from the other writers and was subsequently included in the episode.

 The scene garnered scrutiny from members of The Catholic League, a self-appointed organization that is not, despite its name, affiliated with the Catholic Church.
 The league had criticized The Simpsons' depiction of Catholicism before, namely in the episode "Lisa Gets an 'A', which aired the year before.
 The scene included an exchange between Bart and Marge that the League felt was hurtful to Catholics.
 William A. Donohue, the president of the league, wrote Fox a letter asking them to explain why the dialogue was in the show.
 After failing to receive an answer several times, Donohue was at last given a reply written by Thomas Chavez, manager for broadcast standards and practices.
 The league were not satisfied with Chavez' answer.
 After "Sunday, Cruddy Sunday" aired, the Catholic League issued an article in their news magazine Catalyst.
 In it, they mentioned the scene in "Lisa Gets an 'A'", and wrote that The Simpsons had "struck again, big time" with the Super Bowl commercial in "Sunday, Cruddy Sunday".
-They wrote that they had sent a complaint to Chavez regarding the scene, and encouraged others to do the same; "We wrote to Mr. Chavez again, but we also told him that he’d be hearing from you, too.
-So don’t disappoint us."
+They wrote that they had sent a complaint to Chavez regarding the scene, and encouraged others to do the same; "We wrote to Mr. Chavez again, but we also told him that he'd be hearing from you, too.
+So don't disappoint us."